DPDK/dpdk/doc/guides/prog_guide/vhost_lib.rst

 Vhost API Overview
 ------------------

-The following is an overview of the Vhost API functions:
+The following is an overview of some key Vhost API functions:

 * ``rte_vhost_driver_register(path, flags)``